 Through mass distribution campaigns and working with local partners, we have helped to promote the widespread use of nets as an effective preventive tool against vector-borne diseases.

-We work closely with local authorities and humanitarian organisations to assist with the efficient distribution and use of nets, targeting areas with high malaria transmission rates and populations that are most at risk.
+We work closely with local authorities to assist with the efficient distribution and use of nets, targeting areas with high malaria transmission rates and populations that are most at risk.

 But the distribution of nets has challenges.
 In acute humanitarian emergencies, logistical constraints, insecurity and population displacement cause significant obstacles to the effective distribution and use of nets.